CODARcode/PerformanceAnalysis/sphinx/source/install_usage/run_chimbuko.rst

 In the above we have assumed that the provenance database is being used.
 However if this component is not in use, the AD will automatically output the provenance data as JSON documents "${STEP}.anomalies.json", "${STEP}.normalexecs.json" and "${STEP}.metadata.json" placed in the directory "${PROV_DIR}/${PROGRAM_IDX}/${RANK}", where STEP is the i/o step; PROGRAM_IDX is the program index; RANK is the rank of the AD instance; and PROV_DIR is set by default to the working directory but can specified manually using the optional argument -prov_outputpath (cf. below).

 The AD module has a number of additional options that can be used to tune its behavior.
 The full list can be obtained by running **driver** without any arguments.
 However a few useful options are described `here <../appendix/appendix_usage.html#additional-ad-variables>`_.
+These are part of the **${ad_opts}** in the above command.

 For debug purposes, the AD module can be made more verbose by setting the environment variable **CHIMBUKO_VERBOSE=1**.